 Big Horn County Weed and Pest is responsible for enforcing the Wyoming Weed and Pest Act.
 We are one of the few districts that have a district-wide quarantine which requires that before any crop such as alfalfa, grass, small grains, straw and similar crops and commodities that can be harvested and moved off the land it was grown on, it must be inspected and an employee from the district must release it to be transported.
 Also offered is Weed Free Forage Certification and Pit Inspection, this is to limit the spread of noxious weeds.
 These approved forage certifications are marked with purple and yellow twine and red tags, pit inspections receive a certification of inspection.

-We strive as stewards of this land to manage areas and protect or enhance these values, allowing others to manage the biodiversity and natural heritage though the initiation of rapid response and control techniques to keep new noxious weeds out of the County, resulting in saving money in future control costs and protecting our native ecosystems and at their natural beauty for future generations to enjoy.
+We strive as stewards of this land to manage areas and protect or enhance these values, allowing others to manage the biodiversity and natural heritage though the initiation of Early Detection Rapid Response (EDRR) along with control techniques to keep new noxious weeds out of the County, resulting in saving money in future control costs and protecting our native ecosystems and at their natural beauty for future generations to enjoy.

 Wyoming Weed & Pest Control Act